sharmainec/tp/docs/DeveloperGuide.md

 #### Implementation

 The import feature uses the `CSVReader` class from the `OpenCSV` package to check if the given CSV file is in the correct CSV format.
-This logic is encapsulated in the `importCsvFileContent` method in `FileUtil`.
+The file-reading operations can be found in the `importCsvFileContent` method in `FileUtil`.
 During the execution of the `import` command, the CSV content is further validated to be valid flashcards and are not duplicates before they are added to the flashcard list.

 The following *Sequence Diagrams* show how the `import` command works: